zuozhenggh/learning-library/data-management-library/database/19c/upgrade-to-19c/full-transportable/full-transportable.md

-# Upgrade to 19c using Full Transportable Database #
+# Upgrade using Full Transportable Database #

+## Introduction ##

  In this lab, we will use the Full (Cross Platform) Transportable Database functionality to migrate an existing 12.2 (single-mode, non-CDB architecture) to a 19c Pluggable database.

-## Disclaimer ##
- The following is intended to outline our general product direction.
-It is intended for information purposes only and may not be incorporated into any contract.
-It is not a commitment to deliver any material, code, or functionality and should not be relied upon in making purchasing decisions.
-The development, release, and timing of any features or functionality described for Oracle's products remain at the sole discretion of Oracle.
+ Estimated time: 15 minutes

+### Objectives ###

+- Create a new 19c PDB to act as target for the source database.
+- Prepare the target 19c database for the transported Tablespaces
+- Prepare the source database for the transportable tablespace step
+- Execute the upgrade using Full Transportable Tablespaces
+- Check the target (upgraded) database to see that all data has been migrated

-## Prerequisites ##
+### Prerequisites ###

 - You have access to the Upgrade to a 19c Hands-on-Lab client image
 - If you use the copy functionality in this lab, make sure you open the Lab instructions INSIDE the client image